koalo/JSCacheDB/README.md

 - All tables require an unique primary key.
 Use a primary key constraint in your database!
 - If you want to insert new items into a table, the primary key of this table is required to be an auto-incremented integer.

-This is because of a common problem in database replication: How do you know that a specific key is unique, if you have no access to the database for a while?
+This is because of a common problem in database replication: How do you know that a specific key is unique if you have no access to the database for a while?
 JSCacheDB solves this by reserving key ranges<sup>[1](#1)</sup> and only use reserved keys when inserting data.
 The server has to ensure that these keys are not used multiple times (i.e. shift the auto-increment value).

 JavaScript API
 --------------